 Applicants must hold a current Standard Teaching Certificate from Nebraska or a credential recognized as equivalent to a Nebraska Standard Teaching Certificate.
 Applicants must also have a minimum of two years of full-time teaching experience at the grade levels relevant to their desired course of study.

-The College of Education and Human Sciences at the University of Nebraska-Lincoln is accredited by the Teacher Education Accreditation Council (TEAC).
-The University of Nebraska-Lincoln is accredited by the Higher Learning Commission (HLC).
+- The College of Education and Human Sciences at the University of Nebraska-Lincoln is accredited by the Teacher Education Accreditation Council (TEAC)

 The College of Education at Texas Tech University offers a number of undergraduate, graduate, and professional programs that focus on developing educators equipped for the 21st century.
 The College partners with various school district partners, community agencies, and other institutions of higher education to provide relevant learning opportunities for its students.
 Several centers, institutes, and research initiatives operate under the College of Education, including the Center for Research in Leadership and Education, a hub for collaborative research and practical application partnerships on topics of leadership and inequity, justice, and compassion in a global society.